an0n4ce/CTF-Write-Ups/myctf/Vigenere/vigenere.md

 ![](img/2.png)

-These are all possibilities, we need to look one bye one.
+These are all possibilities, we need to look one by one.
 From given hints we can go more straight forward,

 They said `" First 3 letter of encoded cipher name will be Key " ` and Author name looks like kind a interesting.. `V`